brackeen/ok-file-formats/README.md

 #ok-file-formats
-A few file format decoders:
+A few file format decoders.
+No external dependencies.

 * **PNG** - Reads any PNG format, including all color formats, all bit depths, all transparency types, interlacing, multiple `IDAT` chunks, and Apple's proprietary `CgBI` chunk for iOS devices.
 Ignores `gAMA` chunks.
 Option to get the image dimensions without decoding.
 Options to premultiply alpha and flip the image vertically.
 * **JPG** - Baseline JPEG only (no progressive JPEGs).
 * **WAV** - Reads WAV or CAF files.
 PCM format only.
 * **FNT** - Reads AngelCode bitmap font files.
 Binary format, version 3, from AngelCode Bitmap Font Generator v1.10 or newer.
+* **CSV** - Reads a CSV (Comma-Separated Values) file.
+Properly handles escaped fields.
+Provides an utility function to convert UTF-8 to 32-bit Unicode.

 All decoders allow reading from a `stdio` file, from a memory buffer, or from callback functions.